Turning Redundancies Into An Empowering Experience

 This graph below shows that, we think that we should follow our path in life from A to B. However from time to time, we drift off our path (represented by the curves).
 It’s at this point that a challenge often comes along to redirect us back onto our path.

 These questions have the effect of helping someone take responsibility for themselves, and not point the blame at their employer, their manager, or anyone else.
-But best of all, it helps free them up and once again feel excited about their future!
+But best of all, it helps free them up and once again feel excited about their future, because they feel once again that they have some control in the process.

 If you’d like to learn more about my empowering Career Transition Programs, take a look here.